trujunzhang/App-1.4.26-2-fixed/README.md

     ```jsx
     npm i && npm run pod-install
     ```
-7. Depending on the platform you are targeting, run your Android/iOS app in production mode.
+4. Depending on the platform you are targeting, run your Android/iOS app in production mode.
-8. Upon completion, the generated source map can be found at:
+5. Upon completion, the generated source map can be found at:
   Android: `android/app/build/generated/sourcemaps/react/productionRelease/index.android.bundle.map`
   IOS: `main.jsbundle.map`
+  web: `dist/merged-source-map.js.map`

 ### Recording a Trace:
 1. Ensure you have generated the source map as outlined above.
 2. Launch the app in production mode.
-2. Navigate to the feature you wish to profile.
+3. Navigate to the feature you wish to profile.
-3. Initiate the profiling session by tapping with four fingers to open the menu and selecting **`Use Profiling`**.
+4. Initiate the profiling session by tapping with four fingers (on mobile) or `cmd+d` (on web) to open the menu and selecting **`Use Profiling`**.
-4. Close the menu and interact with the app.
+5. Close the menu and interact with the app.
-5. After completing your interactions, tap with four fingers again and select to stop profiling.
+6. After completing your interactions, tap with four fingers or `cmd+d` again and select to stop profiling.
-6. You will be presented with a **`Share`** option to export the trace, which includes a trace file (`Profile<app version>.cpuprofile`) and build info (`AppInfo<app version>.json`).
+7. You will be presented with a **`Share`** option to export the trace, which includes a trace file (`Profile<app version>.cpuprofile`) and build info (`AppInfo<app version>.json`).

 Build info:
 ```jsx